angrycub/nomad_example_jobs/applications/minio/consul-sd/README.md

 This job uses Nomad Host Volumes to provide an internal s3 compatible storage environment which can be used to host private artifacts for a Nomad clusters.

-## Variations
+## Prerequisites

-- **consul-sd** - leverages Consul service registrations for locating the MinIO instance.
+- **Consul** - This job leverages Consul service registrations for locating the MinIO instance.

-- **secure-variables** - leverages Nomad service registrations for locating the MinIO instance.
-The instance credentials are stored in a Nomad variable for retrieval at runtime.  **Requires Nomad 1.4.0+**

-## Requirements
+## Necessary configuration

--
 ### Create the host volume in the configuration

 Create a folder on one of your Nomad clients to host your registry files.
 This